Our Team

 Previously: Research Assistant Summer 2022

 Brian (he/him) is a National Geographic Explorer and Royal Canadian Geographical Society Trebek Initiative grantee working on a NSERC supported PhD.
-He is using historical data that he found in the UVic archives to investigate half a century of changes to seaweed phenology and kelp forest distribution in the Salish Sea, as well as working with the Kelp Rescue team to advance kelp forest restoration techniques.
+He is using historical data that he found in the UVic archives to investigate the impacts of the past half-century of climate change on seaweed phenology and kelp forest distribution in the Salish Sea, as well as working with the Kelp Rescue team to understand how kelp forest restoration can best support fish populations.
 Brian spent nearly a decade as a SCUBA instructor before completing a BSc in Biology followed by an MSc in Geography focused on the remote sensing of kelp forests.

 Tessa Rehill